Holt County, Nebraska: Geography

+According to the United States Census Bureau, the county has a total area of 2417.496 sqmi, of which 2411.851 sqmi is land and 5.645 sqmi (0.23%) is water.
+It is the 5th-largest county in Nebraska by total area.

 The terrain of Holt County consists of low, rolling hills, with the flattened areas used for agriculture.
 The Niobrara River flows eastward along the north line of the county, and the Elkhorn River flows southeastward through the upper central portion of the county.
-The county has an area of 2417 sqmi, of which 5.1 sqmi (0.2%) are covered by water.
-It is Nebraska's fifth-largest county by area.